-It’s September – you come in for your inset day, and find out that you have two new starters in your class.
+It’s the beginning of a new academic year – you come in for your inset day, and find out that you have two new starters in your class.
 One is an English as an Additional Language (EAL) new arrival.
 What does this mean – for them and for you?

 “New arrivals can be described as:

 (New Arrivals Excellence Programme, 2007)

 Often, we use the term ‘new arrival’ to describe international migrants.
 Such new arrivals are the focus of this article.

 Learners classed as ‘new arrivals’ arrive at schools from incredibly diverse backgrounds and with highly varied educational experiences.
 They will not necessarily be new-to-English: learners’ proficiency levels could range from absolute beginner to fluent.
 Some may have experienced a high level of education and full schooling; others may have had interrupted or no previous schooling at all – and may not even be literate in their home language.

 Depending on their background, they may have moved schools within the same city or country, arrived from a very stable and secure country, or been forced to flee events in their home regions.
 It is important that all these factors are taken into account, to ensure that all learners are provided with the safety, security, opportunities and education that are their right.
 It is vital to remember that not only are some new arrivals starting a new school, but a new school in a new country, where the language, cultures and customs may be very different.

 To ensure a successful experience for new arrivals in a school, it is helpful if the process of induction starts before their first day.
 So that teachers can respond properly to learners’ individual needs, it is wise to be aware of the key points of their educational background.
 Collection of data on this should begin at enrolment/admissions.